-Note: This is a guest post by Kathleen Chamberlin.
-Kathleen is the author of “Marcy Mary: The Memoirs of a Dachshund-American Princess, The Early Years.”
-The book is about the adventures of a dachshund puppy adopted by a suburban family.
+Note: Thank you to Kathleen Chamberlin, author of “Marcy Mary: The Memoirs of a Dachshund-American Princess, The Early Years” for sharing her thoughts on losing a pet.
+Her book is about the adventures of a dachshund puppy adopted by a suburban family.
 You can learn more about Kathleen and her book at http://marcymary.com.

 The loss of a loved one is traumatic, a time when many of us call upon our faith.
 Pets are loved ones and I’m convinced that faith is meant to sustain us when a pet dies.